 Search engines currently use sophisticated algorithms based on a user’s search query to return the results most likely to match the user’s expectation.
 There are reported as being more than 200 factors which influence search rankings and at present.
 However, AI is making some great advancements in allowing search engines to ‘learn’ whether their performance is adequately meeting the needs of a user.

-According to official announcements from Google, RankBrain is now the third significant factor in ranking of websites on Google and will continue to gain importance as Google moves towards AI and machine learning systems to govern their search algorithms.
-RankBrain measures how audiences interact with search results and content available on pages, and uses this information to formulate its search results.
-When we click through to a page, RankBrain then measures two KPIs (key performance indicators), including: Dwell time, or how long the page is able to captivate the audience; and the CTR (click through rate).
+According to official announcements from Google, RankBrain is now the third significant factor in the ranking of websites on Google and will continue to gain importance as Google moves towards AI and machine learning systems to govern their search algorithms.
+RankBrain measures how audiences interact with search results and content available on pages and use this information to formulate their search results.
+When we click through to a page, RankBrain then measures two KPIs (key performance indicators), including Dwell time, or how long the page is able to captivate the audience; and the CTR (click-through rate).
 Dwell time is probably the more important of these two factors and likely to have an increasing impact on SEO in 2018.
 Currently, the average dwell time for a Google top ten ranked page is 3 minutes ten seconds.
 We expect to see search engines utilising AI more in the coming years, allowing them to tailor their services to individuals in a more adaptive way.

 SEO Prediction 8 – optimisation for single keyword searches will continue to fall in favour of ‘long tail’ and Latent semantic indexing (LSI)

-There is no way of knowing whether search engines place a greater importance on long tail keywords than single keywords, but it stands to reason that traffic reaching a site based on a single word rather than a specific combination of words is less attractive.
+There is no way of knowing whether search engines place greater importance on long-tail keywords than single keywords, but it stands to reason that traffic reaching a site based on a single word rather than a specific combination of words is less attractive.

 SEO Prediction 9 – mobile optimisation and adoption of AMP will be more important than ever